-Sexual harassment is Sexual harassment is not Sexual narassment is One-off or repeated incidences of: unwanted physical contact such as patting, pinching or touching in a sexual way; unnecessary familiarity such as deliberately brushing against a person; sexual propositions; unwelcome and uncalled for remarks or insinuations about a person's sex or private life; suggestive comments about a person's appearance or body; offensive telephone calls, texts, emails or social media posts of a sexual nature; sexual narassment is not sexual contact that has been engaged in with consent of the recipient, when the consent has not been obtained through fear, intimation, threats or force or where there is a power imbalance in the relationship; flirting that is invited and not unwelcome; attraction or friendship that is invited and not unwelcome; conduct of a non-sexual nature such as unreasonably requesting a person to do a favour that is not sexual in nature (which may be considered harassment or bullying).
+Sexual harassment is

+One-off or repeated incidences of:

+- unwanted physical contact such as patting, pinching or touching in a sexual way; - unnecessary familiarity such as deliberately brushing against a person; - sexual propositions; - unwelcome and uncalled for remarks or insinuations about a person's sex or private life; - suggestive comments about a person's appearance or body; - offensive telephone calls, texts, emails or social media posts of a sexual nature; - subjecting a person to sexually offensive screen savers or images in electronic or other form.

+Sexual harassment is not

+- sexual contact that has been engaged in with consent of the recipient, when the consent has not been obtained through fear, intimation, threats or force or where there is a power imbalance in the relationship; - flirting that is invited and not unwelcome; - attraction or friendship that is invited and not unwelcome; - conduct of a non-sexual nature such as unreasonably requesting a person to do a favour that is not sexual in nature (which may be considered harassment or bullying).